DILLIR/movie-site/README.md

 2. **Challenge:** To implement infinite scroll into search page and to properly show the page of result.

-     **Solution:** Firstly, I created new useEffect and added dependency search query, but it worked not well because when the query was changed, the page was still the same.
-I tried to change page state before fetching, but because changing state is async function which doesn't affect straightly to the value, fetching was with old value of page.
+     **Solution:** First, I created new useEffect and added dependency search query, but it worked not well because when the query was changed, the page was still the same.
+I tried to change page state before fetching, but because changing state is async function which doesn't affect atonce to the value, fetching was with old value of page.
 So, I changed code a bit, and now I passed page and set it in callback function of fetching.

     **using useEffect**
     ```js